unbxd/search-JS-library/docs/configurations/BreadCrumbConfig.md

 tagName: "div"
 ```

 ### Scenarios

 {: .no_toc }
-Any valid HTML tag can be used here to wrap the entire breadcrumb code
+Any valid html tag such as div, span, p, h1, h2, etc in which you like the banner code to be wrapped in.
 ---

 ## htmlAttributes